ahmedcodein/alt-shift-driving-school/README.md

 # Poiesis

-Poiesis is a start-up company aims to disrupt the traditional driving school business.
-It wants to do so by combining two technologies into the business process.
+Poiesis is a start-up company that aims to disrupt the traditional driving school business.
+It aims to do so by combining two technologies into the business process.
 These are:

 1. Virtual Reality
 2. Process Automation